Kitchen and Other Stories

 If you are patient, leaving the capers in their pickling liquor longer will only improve their flavour.

-Here are more wild garlic recipe ideas.
+Here are more wild garlic recipe ideas for you to try.

 • A whole loaf of no knead wild garlic focaccia on a slatted wooden table.
 Decorated with edible flowers.